nwtnni/hungarian/README.md

 ## Notes

-There's only one dependency ([fixedbitset](https://github.com/bluss/fixedbitset)) and one source file in this crate.

 Instead of using splitting logic across files and helper functions, I tried to simplify and condense the above explanation into a single, simple function while maintaining correctness.
 After trawling the web for test cases, I'm reasonably confident that my implementation works,